blajack/DeFi-Geek-NFT/english.md

 # Gen1 member
 ![Image](https://i.postimg.cc/FsgPK09W/members.jpg)

 This role for NFT holders from the [DeFi Geeks Member Gen 1](https://www.stargaze.zone/l/stars1k6gdkepvwhhhdt6tk0auvkvansd3muqy0p98yedgwwarvcycxh8sex8dsf) collection.
-It grants access to most parts of the Discord-server and eligibility to participate in certain giveaways.
+It grants access to most parts of the [Discord server](https://discord.gg/Rk7VVUbHWX) and eligibility to participate in certain giveaways.
 However, all giveaway winnings are subject to a 10% tax, which is allocated to the [**Crypto-tzar**](#crypto-tzar) role.

 The collection includes three types of NFTs: